peterbrittain/asciimatics/doc/source/widgets.rst

                               a list of options.
 :py:obj:`.Text`               A single line of editable text.
 :py:obj:`.TextBox`            A multi-line box of editable text.
+:py:obj:`.TimePicker`         A single-line widget for selecting a time (using a pop-up list).
 ============================= =====================================================================

 Asciimatics will automatically arrange these for you with just a little extra help.
 All you need